anilabraham-IT/IntuneEDU/IntuneEDU/what-is-intune-for-education.md

 For more information about setting up your device's iOS device management settings, see [Setup iOS device management](setup-ios-device-management.md).

-Only [delgated admins](group-admin-delegate.md) in Intune for Education are allowed to see and change tenant settings.
+Only [delegated admins](group-admin-delegate.md) in Intune for Education are allowed to see and change tenant settings.

 ## Does Intune for Education work on shared devices?
 Intune for Education works with shared devices, and supports the management of multiple users on a single device.
 Students who share a device may have different apps and settings targeted to them.
 When students sign in to a device, they'll see only the apps and settings assigned specifically to them.